-I’m writing you from Tulum, Mexico right now with sand in my toes and salt in my hair, currently sipping on a Mayan chai and a big chayote green juice while kirtan plays in the background of the jungle meets ocean sounds.
+I’m writing you from Tulum, Mexico right now with sand in my toes and salt in my hair.
 I’m one happy girl right now!
 Tulum has long been my soul spot, you know that place in the world where your heart softens and opens up a little more to hear the whole universe sing with beautiful synchronicity.

 I traveled here last week with the Integrative Wellness Retreat team to lead our winter Ayurveda, Alignment + Yoga Retreat, a longtime dream finally recognized thanks to my partners in crime – Amanda and Jenn.
 I met these incredible ladies last year when we gathered in Malibu to guide a group through a grounding fall retreat by the ocean.
 The three of us have bonded over our mutual love for Ayurveda, shamanism, and a wanderlust that pulses deep through our veins, and seem to effortlessly compliment each others skills to bring to life these balanced retreat experiences.
 Amanda is our physical therapist and yoga teacher, she guides us through morning meditations and yoga practice, then leads illuminating alignment workshops that shed light on your daily movement and how to bring balance and healing into your life through your yoga practice.
 Jenn is the powerhouse event planner behind the retreats, negotiating the nitty gritty and seamlessly making the magic come to life on site.
 And I get to play the kitchen magician, creating nourishing meals inspired by the local and seasonal energy of our location, and sharing the ways we use food and self-care rituals to plant the seeds of self-love for radiant health.
 There’s so so much to share about this retreat, and I plan on doing a full recap when the adventure is over, but in the stillness I’ve taken for myself to rest and reflect in the days following our retreat, a bigger topic has emerged this week that seems fitting to share: authentic self-love.